ImmuneLion318/Guide-To-The-Community/README.md

 <br>
 </br>
 <li>
   Luafag - An individual which dedicates his whole time to lua scripting, he doesn't attempt to learn any other programming language and stays entitled to his "lua skills".
+Ex: Masterzz#0002
 </li>